EL Civics for ESL Students

 ESL Lessons

-These ESL lessons cover a variety of subjects that are taught in ESL classrooms.
+These English lessons cover a variety of subjects that are taught in ESL classrooms.
 They include bold images with simple vocabulary words and can be shown on interactive whiteboards.
-Each lesson includes at least one PowerPoint slideshow to reinforce learning.
-At the bottom of the pages, you'll find free worksheets and crossword puzzles.
-I'll be adding new material to this section several times each week, so check back often.
-Teachers are welcome to send requests for new lessons.
+These easy lessons include worksheets that can be displayed on classroom whiteboards.

 Alphabet Lesson - Students need to master the 26 letters of the alphabet before they learn to read and write in English.
 Beginning level students should practice spelling their first and last names.